zrrrzzt/b5-johnson-120-ipip-neo-pi-r/README.md

 ## Help wanted

-If you want to help by translating the results to another language this is how you do it.
+If you want to help by translating the items to other languages this is how you do it.

 - clone the repo
 - find a language you know in [lib/data](lib/data)